rgaiacs/fapesp-thematic-software-sustainability/README.md

 - 24 months of FAPESP MS-II for automatation
 - 24 months of FAPESP MS-II of computational environment
 - 36 months of FAPESP TT-V for Project Developer Team Leader
-- 48 months of FAPESP TT-IV-A for Software Developer Consultant
+- 48 months of FAPESP TT-IV-A for Research Software Developer Consultant
 - 36 months of FAPESP JC-IV for Project Communication Team Leader
 - 24 months of FAPESP JC-II for Project Communication Officer